-At Jardin Urbain, we offer a bilingual preschool program adapted to a group of 10 children aged 4 to 6 years old (kindergarten and junior kindergarten).
+At Jardin Urbain, we offer a bilingual preschool program for a group of 10 children aged 4 to 6 years old (kindergarten and junior kindergarten).

 The day begins with circle-time, where the children share how they’re feeling, what they’re thinking, and decide together how they would like the day to go.
 Then they have a snack and get ready for the morning outing in the community (public parks, soccer field, Jean Talon market, Marc-Favreau library, gym, community garden, and other spaces).
-They return for lunch around 11:30, do the dishes, brush their teeth, and participate in a storytelling.
-Then there is a rest period in order to replenish their energy.
+They return for lunch, do the dishes, brush their teeth, and participate in a storytelling.

 Theme-related activities are the focus of the afternoon, often in the form of stations that the children explore.
 Afterwards, they are likely to be outside again from May to October at the park around the corner.
-The day is wrapped up with another circle-time around 4:00, and the children are invited to play freely until their parents arrive.
+The day is wrapped up with another circle-time, and the children are invited to play freely until their parents arrive.

 You might be wondering...